-- Preheat your oven to 190C/170C Fan and line a 9x9inch square tin with parchment paper, and leave to the side for now.
+- Preheat your oven to 190ºc/170ºc fan and line a 9x9inch square tin with parchment paper, and leave to the side for now.

 - In a larger bowl, melt the butter.
 Add in the two sugars, and whisk for about 2 minutes so the sugar starts to dissolve and the mixture is smooth.

-- Add in the egg and vanilla extract, and whisk again briefly till smooth.
+- Add in the egg and vanilla extract, and mix

-- Add in the dry Ingredients, and all but a small handful of M&Ms, and mix with a spatula till a thick cookie dough is formed.
+- Add in the dry Ingredients, and all but a small handful of M&Ms, and mix until a thick cookie dough is formed.

 - Press the mixture into the bottom of the tin and press in the handful of M&Ms into the top for decoration.